tesschin/tesschin.github.io/index.md

 ## News
-#### My latest study "The Potential of Chatbots for Emotional Support and Promoting Mental Well-Being in Different Cultures" was accepted by the Journal of Medical Internet Research (impact factor: 7.4, Q1, 97.6%, 29th Sep 2023)!
+#### My latest study "The Potential of Chatbots for Emotional Support and Promoting Mental Well-Being in Different Cultures" was published by the Journal of Medical Internet Research (impact factor: 7.4, Q1, 97.6%, 29th Sep 2023)!
 #### Selected as a Rising Star Researcher for 2023 at the Google & KAIST ExploreCSR Tech Seminar.
 Feb 2023.
 #### Links to the media coverage that our paper received
  - [EN_Medicalxpress](https://medicalxpress.com/news/2023-01-people-interacted-chatbots-covid-pandemic.html)